 Participants were asked to fill in a questionnaire inquiring about their psychological well-being, with questions about depression, anxiety, stress, work-related stress, and financial stress included.

-To assess and measure the experience of each of these conditions, the team used the
+To assess and measure the experience of each of these conditions, the team used the Likert scale.
+The participants' answers were grouped into four categories: no financial stress; mild financial stress; moderate financial stress; and significant financial stress.

 Mild financial stress meant they had an income but needed additional financial support.
 Those who fell under the moderate financial stress category had an income but found themselves in financial distress.